Vedanta Ltd: Should you buy the stock for a good dividend

 Instagram Group Join Now

-Vedanta news: The company’s board meeting on December 16, 2024, approved the Fourth Interim Dividend of ₹8.5 per equity share on a face value of ₹1 per equity share for the Financial Year 2024-25, amounting to a cash outflow of ₹3,324 Crores.
-Vedanta has already declared 3 interim dividends this year of ₹11, 4, and 20.
-The record date for payment of the dividend is Tuesday, December 24, 2024, and the interim dividend will be paid within one month from the record date.
+In Vedanta Ltd’s board meeting on December 16, 2024, the company approved the Fourth Interim Dividend of ₹8.5 per equity share on a face value of ₹1 per equity share for the Financial Year 2024-25, amounting to a cash outflow of ₹3,324 Crores.

-Vedanta share price today is down more than 2% due to a broad correction in the market but should investors buy Vedanta stock for dividends is the question we are answering.
-Vedanta Limited, a subsidiary of Vedanta Resources Limited, is one of the world’s leading critical minerals, energy and technology
+The Vedanta share price today is down more than 2% due to a broad market correction, but should investors buy Vedanta stock for its dividends?
+This is the question we are answering.

-companies spanning across India, South Africa, Namibia, Liberia, UAE, Saudi Arabia, Korea, Taiwan, and Japan with significant operations in Oil & Gas, Zinc, Lead, Silver, Copper, Iron Ore, Steel, Nickel, Aluminium, Power & Glass Substrate and foraying into electronics and display glass manufacturing.
+Vedanta Limited, a subsidiary of Vedanta Resources Limited, is one of the world’s leading critical minerals, energy and technology companies spanning across India, South Africa, Namibia, Liberia, UAE, Saudi Arabia, Korea, Taiwan, and Japan with significant operations in Oil & Gas, Zinc, Lead, Silver, Copper, Iron Ore, Steel, Nickel, Aluminium, Power & Glass Substrate and foraying into electronics and display glass manufacturing.

-Vedanta’s stock price is up almost 100% in the last year due to various corporate announcements, foraying into the semiconductor industry, and debt reduction/ restructuring.
-Now the question is, can the new investors buy the stock after such a good run-up in the last one year?
-Are there enough triggers to push the stock further?
-To answer that, I will look into both the technical and fundamental setup of stock and any possible trigger for the company going ahead to gauge the stock price movement.
+Vedanta Ltd’s stock price is up almost 100% in the last year due to various corporate announcements, foraying into the semiconductor industry, and debt reduction/ restructuring.
+Now the question is, can the new investors buy the stock after such a good run-up in the last year?

 Vedanta-Aluminium-plant